Azure/azure-iot-sdk-c/doc/devbox_setup.md

 ctest -C "debug" -V
 ```

+### Build a sample that uses different protocols, including over WebSockets

+By default the C-SDK will have web sockets enabled for AMQP and MQTT.
+The sample **iothub_client\samples\iothub_ll_telemetry_sample** lets you specify the `protocol` variable.

+### Build a sample using a specific server root certificate

+By default all samples are built to handle a variety of server root CA certificates during TLS negotiation.
+If you would like to decrease the size of the sample, select the appropriate root certificate option during the cmake step.
+Follow the instructions [here](https://github.com/Azure/azure-iot-sdk-c/certs).

-> Note: Any samples you built will not work until you configure them with a valid IoT Hub device connection string.
+> Note: Any samples you build will not work until you configure them with a valid IoT Hub device connection string.
 For more information, see the [samples section](#samplecode) below.

 <a name="macos"></a>